adrianoBP/better-wordle/README.md

 - Created in JS (i.e. [`enter.js`](client/js/svg/enter.js))
 This is done when the image needs to be added dynamically within a component for better code readability.
 All these images are referenced by an [index file](client/js/svg/index.js) that can be imported.

-## Non-core features

-### Light / dark mode switch

-### Play with random word

-### Word meaning search

-### Validate word on completion

-### Share game

-When playing with random words (i.e. not today's word), the URL gets updated with a `hash` code that identifies the word.
-Users can copy and share the URL with other users to see how many attempts it takes them.

 ## Acknowledgments

 ### Overkill